IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/directives/autocomplete/README.md

  - Typing in the input will open drop down, if closed.
  - `Arrow Down` - will move to next drop down item, if drop down opened.
  - `Arrow Up` - will move to previous drop down item, if drop down opened.
- - `End` will move to last drop down item.
- - `Home` will move to first drop down item.
  - `Enter` will confirm the already selected item and will close the drop down.
  - `Esc` will close the drop down.